§ Verifiable Dossiers

 -

-Assembly: The issuer constructs the dossier ACDC data structure.
+Assembly: The issuer or curator constructs the dossier ACDC data structure.
 This involves creating an edges block and populating it with named links that point to each acquired evidence artifact, as described in Section 3.

 -